About

 Biography

-Hugo Puttaert (°1960) is a graphic designer, curator, professor and critical writer working in Antwerp and Brussels, where he has his studio.
-During his studies in fine arts and art education, he became fascinated by the complex relationship between art and design, and his artistic career gradually developed into an independent design practice.
-Since then, he and his studio visionandfactory have developed comprehensive design solutions in a rapidly evolving economic, technological and cultural/artistic market.
-The studio has become known for its atypical approach, combining strategic, conceptual and visual research.
-Well-trodden paths are constantly challenged, often leading to unexpected results and diverse collaborations.
+Hugo Puttaert (°1960) is a graphic designer, curator, professor, and critical writer based in Antwerp and Brussels, where he runs his studio visionandfactory.
+Initially trained in fine arts and art education, he became fascinated by the intersection of art and design, gradually shifting to an independent design practice.
+His studio is known for its unconventional approach, combining strategic, conceptual, and visual research to challenge conventional design thinking.

 Teachings